leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 **Data Flow**: How data moves between components in this entity
 ```

-### 4. UX Pattern Analysis
+### ARTIFACT 3: UX Pattern Analysis

+Title: "Vercel [Section Name] UX Pattern Analysis"

+Begin with a brief overview of the key patterns observed.

-Document UX patterns in this format:
+Then document each pattern in this format:

 ```markdown
 ## Pattern: [Pattern Name]